ministryofjustice/security-guidance/docs/data-destruction-contract-clauses-short-format.md

 # Short format clause

-The current draft of the Ministry of Justice \(MOJ\) commodity short format data destruction clause.
+The current draft of the Ministry of Justice \(MoJ\) commodity short format data destruction clause.

 `Highlighted` words indicate potential requirement for contextual change, requirement of definition and so on.